Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

 ```

-An intrinisically scalable layout using CSS grids, block scoped responsive typography and orientation based behaviors separated along `portrait.css` & `landscape.css` to adapt according to the new landscape of the web.
+An intrinisically scalable layout using CSS grids, responsive block scoped typography and an orientation based design behavior separated along `portrait` & `landscape` css to adapt according to the new landscape of the web.
+It's total friggin' awesome!

-We'll break it down in the next chapter.
+We will break down the Toucaan reset for more explanations in the next chapter.

 I have updated the repository with this article and code on [Toucaan](https://github.com/bookiza/toucaan).
-Everything that is checked-in is currently experimental so feel free to question, star, jump-in or offer sage advice.
+Everything that is checked-in is also experimental so feel free to question, star, jump-in or offer sage advice.
 Or better still, contribute to Toucaan if you can!

+_Toko, toko!_

 ---

 Written by: Marvin Danig, CEO & Cofounder of Bubblin Superbooks.
 Follow me on [Twitter](https://twitter.com/marvindanig) or [Github](https://github.com/marvindanig) perhaps?

+Edited by [Sonica Arora](https://bubblin.io/sonica) for accuracies.

 **P.S.:** It is likely that some of you viewed this article on your desktop or mobile.
 If you did that, I recommend you bookmarking us for the iPad next time! :-)